RyanChang25/RyanChang25/README.md

 ## About Me

-Over the past decade in game development, I’ve had the privilege of building immersive experiences internally with **Roblox**, collaborating with major IPs such as **Ubisoft**, **Universal Pictures**, and **DreamWorks** (etc.), primarily as a **Gameplay Engineer**.
+With a decade of experience in game development, I’ve had the privilege of building immersive experiences internally with **Roblox**, collaborating with major IPs such as **Ubisoft**, **Universal Pictures**, and **DreamWorks** (etc.), primarily as a **Gameplay Engineer**.
 I’m passionate about leveraging new technologies and engaging with industry professionals who are dedicated to crafting impactful games.

 ### My Most Notable Technical Skills: